BurgerAndreas/meta-sampler/mace.md

-change these functions to be able to use torch.vmap
+Change these functions to be able to use torch.vmap

 mace/tools/scatter.py